Srini-5303/JobMatch/README.md

 Open <http://localhost:8000> in your browser.

 > **Note:** The interface features a futuristic dark mode design with prominent animated gradients, glowing effects, and modern AI aesthetics.
-It's fully responsive and works seamlessly on desktop, tablet, and mobile devices.
-The design includes dynamic gradient animations, shimmer effects on text, glowing borders, scanline overlays, and sophisticated glassmorphism effects for a cutting-edge user experience.
+The design includes dynamic gradient animations (8-10s cycles), shimmer effects on the logo and "JobMatch AI" text (2s cycles), glowing borders, scanline overlays, and sophisticated glassmorphism effects for a cutting-edge user experience.
+The layout is optimized for desktop screens with drag-to-resize panels for side-by-side content.

 ### Usage Flow

 1. **Add your resume** (required for all features) - You can either:
    - **Paste your resume text** directly into the textarea, or
-   - **Upload a file** using the "📄 Upload Resume (PDF, Word, TXT)" button:
+   - **Upload a file** using the "📄 Upload Your Resume - I'll Take It From Here!" button:
      - **PDF files** (`.pdf`) - Full support
      - **Word documents** (`.docx`, `.doc`) - DOCX fully supported, DOC with limited support
      - **Text files** (`.txt`) - Full support
    - Text will be automatically extracted and populated into the textarea

-2. **Add job description** (required for some features):
+   - Button shows "✅ Upload Successful!
+Your Resume is Ready" after successful upload

+2. **Start JobMatch AI:**
+   - Click "🚀 Let's Get Started!
+I'm Ready to Help You Find Your Dream Job"
+   - The resume input disappears with a smooth fade-out transition
+   - **Resume Strength Analysis** appears on the left (runs automatically)
+   - **Job Search** appears on the right (runs automatically without keywords)
+   - Both features run simultaneously and display results side-by-side

+3. **Refine Job Search** (optional):
+   - Scroll down to see the "🎯 Refine Your Job Search" section
+   - Enter optional keywords: Job Type/Role, Location, Additional Keywords
+   - Click "🔍 Perfect!
+Let me find amazing opportunities that match exactly what you're looking for"
+   - New job results appear in the scrollable wrapper above the refine section
+   - Input fields clear automatically after search

+4. **Analyze Match & Generate Cover Letter:**
+   - Click "💼 Excited about a specific role?
+Share the job description with me and I'll dive deep into analyzing your perfect match, then craft a compelling cover letter that showcases your strengths!"
+   - This button appears immediately but is disabled until the initial job search completes
-   - For "Analyze Match" and "Cover Letter Generator": Click the feature button to expand a job description input box
+   - Once enabled, click it to reveal a full-page job description input
-   - Each feature has its own dedicated job description input
-   - Paste the job description in the expanded input box
+   - Paste the job description and click "✨ Let's Do This!
+Analyze My Match & Create My Perfect Cover Letter"

-3. **Choose a feature:**

-   **📊 Analyze Match** (Core Feature)
-   - Requires: Resume + Job Description
-   - Click "📝 Fill in Job Description" to expand JD input
-   - Button changes to "🔍 Analyze Match" after JD input appears
-   - Get fit score, matched/missing skills (color-coded: green for matched, red for missing), and personalized improvement suggestions
-   - Results displayed within the feature card

-   **🔍 Web Job Search** (Core Feature)
-   - Requires: Resume (Job Description optional)
-   - Enter role, location, and keywords (all optional)
-   - Get top 3 matching jobs ranked by fit score with detailed match analysis
-   - Results displayed within the feature card

-   **📊 Resume Strength Analysis** (AI-Powered Tool)
-   - Requires: Resume only
-   - Get comprehensive resume quality assessment, ATS compatibility score, strengths, weaknesses, and improvement suggestions
-   - Results displayed within the feature card

-   **✍️ AI Cover Letter Generator** (AI-Powered Tool)
-   - Requires: Resume + Job Description
-   - Click "📝 Fill in Job Description" to expand JD input
-   - Button changes to "✨ Generate Cover Letter" after JD input appears
-   - Generates personalized cover letter body text (no greeting/closing - just the content)
-   - Company name automatically extracted from job description
-   - One-click copy to clipboard functionality
-   - Results displayed within the feature card

-**Note:** All features can run independently and simultaneously.
-Results are displayed within their respective feature cards, allowing you to use multiple features at once.
+   - **Analyze Match** results appear on the left
+   - **Cover Letter** appears on the right with a copy-to-clipboard button
+   - Both results are displayed side-by-side with resizable panels

+5. **Navigation:**
+   - Use "🔄 Found Another Great Opportunity?
+I'm Ready to Analyze It for You!" to analyze a different job
+   - Use "🔁 Want to review your resume strengths or search more jobs?
+Let's jump back." to return to the main results view

+**Note:** The interface uses progressive disclosure - features appear and disappear smoothly as you progress through the workflow.
+All content fits within one page with internal scrolling for job results and long content areas.

 ## 🏗️ Architecture